morotsgurka/jekyll-portfolio/collections/_projects/2022-04-01-spinchem-virtual-virtualproduction.md

 SpinChem approaced us to create a series of short commercial videos showcasing their products and their many use cases.
 They wanted to reach more customers and to showcase their products in a more visually engaging way.

 ## Virtual Virtual Production?
 We took inspiration from the virtual production techniques that became viral from Disney's Mandalorian series.
-Where a large LED wall was used in the backgroup to create a realistic backdrop that also could be used to cast realistic reflections lighting onto the actor.
-We took this idea and created a large curved backdrop which we placed inside Unreal Engine 5, creating a virtual production set inside a virtual environment.
-Virtual Virtual Production.
+Where a large LED wall was used in the background to create a real-time realistic backdrop that also could be used to cast realistic reflections lighting onto the actor.
+We took this concept and created a large curved backdrop which we placed inside Unreal Engine 5, creating a virtual production set inside a virtual environment.
 This allowed us to re-use the same environment and camera movements to create multiple videos with different products and use cases without having to build a new set each time.
 <img class="object-cover rounded-figmabox mb-3 " loading="lazy" alt="SpinChem Slide Gif" src="/assets/videos/Spinchem_Extra_BTS.gif"/>

 ## My role